mrmarganski/mkdoc/docs/frc/gameanalysis.md

     You **must** be logged into your **@region15.org** Google account to access and submit this form.
 This ensures your progress is tracked for your student records.

 [Submit Game Analysis Form :material-clipboard-check:](https://forms.gle/KGeb8zhehEopF5oaA){ .md-button .md-button--primary target="_blank" }

 ---

-## 📸 Step 4: Game Analysis Review
-Be prepared to answer the following questions during your review with a Mentor or Subteam Lead:

-1. **Cycle Time Analysis:** Which scoring objective offers the best "points-per-second" ratio when considering the travel distance across the field?
-2. **Constraint Management:** How does the maximum robot expansion rule (if applicable) limit the design of our primary scoring mechanism?
-3. **Autonomous Strategy:** What is the minimum number of game pieces we need to score during the Autonomous period to remain competitive in our district?
-4. **Reliability vs. Complexity:** Is it more strategic to build a "simple" robot that does one task perfectly or a "complex" robot that attempts every scoring method?
-5. **Defensive Play:** Based on the field layout, where are the "choke points" where our robot might be blocked, and how can our drivetrain design mitigate this?

----